 Those with an eye for business disruption are watching the evolution of Facebook Credits.
-Credits can be used to pay for items, such as weapons in video games or virtual gifts.
-Facebook shares credits revenue with application developers but takes 30 percent off the top for acting as banker and transaction clearing house.
+Credits can be used to pay for items, such as features and enhancements in video games or virtual gifts.
+Facebook shares Credits revenue with application developers, taking a sizeable 30 percent off the top for acting as banker and transaction clearing house.
+That's a steep price to pay, but a unified standard may also prompt innovation since users are far more likely to trust Facebook with their credit card than to register their card on multiple services run by little-known app developers.
+As of July 2011, Facebook Credits are the mandatory in-game currency for all developers on the service.

 There are real bucks to be made from digital make-believe.
-Analysts estimate that in 2009, virtual goods racked up \$1 billion in U.S. transactions and \$5 billion worldwide.B.
-Womack and C. Valerio, "Facebook Says Credits Won't Pay Off Soon, Adds 'Like' Feature," BusinessWeek, April 22, 2010; and C. Miller and B. Stone, "Virtual Goods Start Bringing Real Paydays," New York Times, November 6, 2009.
-Facebook currently isn't much of a player in virtual goods, but that may change.
-Many expect Credits use to grow into a thriving standard.
-Users are far more likely to trust Facebook with their credit card than a little-known app developer.
+Analysts estimate that in 2010, virtual goods racked up an estimated \$1.6 billion in U.S. transactions and \$7.3 billion worldwide.D.
+Reisinger, "Virtual Goods Revenue to Hit \$7.3 Billion This Year," CNET, November 15, 2010; D. Takahashi, "U.S. Virtual Goods Market to Hit \$2.1 Billion in 2011," GamesBeat, September 28, 2010.
+Zynga alone forks over tens of millions each month for Facebook via virtual goods sales.J.
+Kincaid, "Facebook to Make 'Facebook Credits' Mandatory for Game Developers (Confirmed)," TechCrunch, January 24, 2011.
 There are also an increasing number of ways to pay for Credits.
 Facebook's App2Credits effort lets firms offer Credits in ways that don't involve a credit card, including getting Credits as part of a card loyalty program, converting unwanted real-world gift cards into Facebook Credits, or earning Credits for shopping or performing other online tasks.J.
 Kincaid, "A Look at the Future of Facebook Credits," TechCrunch, April 21, 2010.

 Credits were rolled out supporting fifteen international currencies and multiple credit cards.
 Transaction support is provided through a partnership with PayPal, and a deal with mobile payments start-up Zong allows users to bill credits to their phone.C.
 McCarthy, "Facebook to Developers: Get Ready for Credits," CNET, February 25, 2010.
+Credits can also be redeemed for vouchers that can be used to buy real-world products and services offered via the Facebook Deals platform.M.
+Ingram, "Facebook's Two Deal Weapons: The Social Graph and Credits," GigaOM, April 26, 2011.